SagarMainali/temporary-event-frontend/README.md

 ---

-## ❓Reason for this over that (to be discussed later)
+## ❓Reason for this over that! (topics to be discussed later)

 1. Implemented a **Single API Call** for content updates instead of sending multiple requests for individual sections due to the following architectural benefits:

    - **Efficiency:** Aggregating data into one request **minimizes network overhead** and **latency** (fewer $\text{HTTP}$ round-trips).
    - **Data Integrity:** The single call ensures the entire payload is treated as one **atomic database transaction**, guaranteeing the website document is either fully updated or not updated at all (no inconsistent partial saves).
    - **User Experience (UX):** Allows user edits to be staged **client-side** (local state).
-This supports rapid editing and reduces unnecessary **write load** on the MongoDB database until the user performs an explicit Save/Publish action.
+This supports rapid editing and reduces unnecessary **write load** on the MongoDB database until the user performs an explicit "Save" action.

 2. Single build rather than separate builds for CMS and Website

    - Using wildcard subdomains from vercel makes it much simpler to just use one single build and let the app decide which major component to load simply by reading url.
+So a single project can serve two different modes(CMS for main domain/Website for subdomain using wildcard subdomains).

+3. Images Handling(Cloudinary): Uploads from frontend and deletion from backend

+   - **Reduced Bandwidth:** Since contents are first saved locally, uploading directly to cloudinary(using unsigned preset) allows to save the links locally and only send json data(smaller payload) to backend.
+By utilizing Cloudinary's direct upload feature, files are sent directly from the user's browser to Cloudinary, avoiding unnecessary round trips to the backend.
+This not only reduces bandwidth but also minimizes server load and processing time.
+   - **Privacy:** By limiting image deletion functionality to the backend, it's ensured that sensitive credentials (API key and secret) remain secure.
+This allows only authenticated user to perform deletetion.
+   - **Scalability:**: Cloudinary offloads image storage and delivery, reducing the need for the backend to handle large files and configurations hence allowing it to scale more easily.

-3. React over Next(needs migration later)
+4. React over Next(needs migration later)

 ---